 To learn more about the data the Outlook applications collect and process, please see the Office section of this privacy statement.

 Skype lets you send and receive voice, video, SMS, and instant message communications.
 This section applies to the consumer version of Skype; if you are using Skype for Business, see the Enterprise and developer products section of this privacy statement.

 As part of providing these features, Microsoft collects usage data about your communications that includes the time and date of the communication and the numbers or user names that are part of the communication.

 Skype profile.
 Your Skype profile includes information you provided when you set up a Microsoft account.
 To enable other people to find you on Skype (or products that interact with Skype, such as Skype for Business), depending on your profile settings, your Skype profile is included in the Skype public search directory and may be recommended to other users.
 Your profile includes your user name, avatar, and any other data you choose to add to your profile or display to others.

 Skype Contacts.
 If you use a Microsoft service, such as Outlook.com, to manage contacts, Skype will automatically add the people you know to your Skype contact list until you tell us to stop.
-With your permission, Skype will also check your device or other address books from time to time to automatically add your friends as Skype contacts.
+With your permission, Skype will also check your device or other address books to automatically add your friends as Skype contacts.
 You can block users if you don’t want to receive their communications.